MarkusG/setter/notes.md

 it seems like the color detection is getting less reliable too depending on ambient conditions.
 We've made some progress, but there are still some consistency issues to work out.

+Let's still threshold based on the HSV of the center, but build up from just identifying empty shapes.
+I've been able to do that, so now let's see if we can distinguish stripes from solids.